-“It’s me, Robin, tonight’s the night.
-You’re meeting April Spencer.
-Be on the roundabout in Piccadilly Circus at 9 p.m..
+“It’s Robin, tonight’s the night.
+You are to meet April Spencer.
+Be on the roundabout in Piccadilly Circus at 9 p.m.
 A black limo will pick you up.
 Wear a red scarf.
 She’ll know it’s you.
 Oh, and wear loose clothing, you’ll understand later.”

-At eight-thirty, I took the Underground rail from South Kingston to Piccadilly Circus, the entire time nervous and wondering what I had gotten myself into.
+At eight-thirty, I took the tube from South Kingston to Piccadilly Circus, the entire time wondering what I had gotten myself into.
 At least I was doing something other than sitting in my flat watching the telly.
 It was strangely titillating.

 I exited the station.
-A light rain had just fallen.
+A light rain had fallen.
 The smell of wet asphalt filled my nostrils.
 It was dark, except for the yellow glow of the street lamps that reflected upon everything wet like molten glass, clean and sterile.
-The buildings appeared skeletal, washed of any color, only contrasted by light and dark.
-The rain emptied the roundabout of bystanders.
+The buildings appeared skeletal, washed of any colour, only contrasted by light and dark.
+The rain had emptied the roundabout of bystanders.

-The air was cool, and I wrapped a red and yellow scarf tight around my neck as I dashed across Coventry Street, then stood on the bottom step of the Shaftesbury Memorial Fountain.
-There, I walked clockwise around until headlights beamed at me approaching fast along Coventry.
+In the cool air, I wrapped a red and yellow scarf tight around my neck as I dashed across Coventry Street, then stood on the bottom step of the Shaftesbury Memorial Fountain.
+There, I walked clockwise around until headlights beamed at me, approaching fast along Coventry.
 A black limousine screeched to a halt.
-The side door opened, showing only a black interior.
+The side door opened, showing only a dark interior.
 A voice from inside called me to enter.

 I climbed in cautiously.
 In the large space at the rear, a woman sat in a short tan raincoat.
 Her long pale legs stretched out, ending in black stiletto heels.
 A large black veiled hat hid her face.
 I sat on the same seat, against the other side.

-At the front of the cabin, a dark glass window slid shut with a click as the car started again slowly.
+At the front of the cabin, a dark glass window slid shut with a click as the car drove away slowly.

 She pulled me next to her.
 I tried to make small talk when a silk-gloved hand covered my lips.
 A retractable liquor bar was open in front of her.
 She withdrew a narrow metal spoon from a pre-made drink after giving it one last stir.
 Then handed me the broad crystal glass and gently lifted its bottom upward as I consumed it entirely.
 I exhaled with complete relaxation as she set the glass down.
+A fleeting thought of being poisoned entered my mind.
 The vehicle turned right.
 Through the window, I recognized the statue of the Horses of Helios.
 I knew exactly where we were.

 I felt my scarf loosen and trained my attention back to her as she rummaged her hands over my chest.
 The hat and veil hid her face as she leaned close and kissed my neck.
 Naturally, I reached for her, but she pushed my hands away.